Dr. Carter G. Woodson

 -- Dr. Carter G. Woodson, "The Miseducation of the Negro"

 "The Negro History Bulletin", started by Carter G. Woodson, the creator of the Association for the Study of Afro-American Life and History in 1915.
 Pictured issues are from 1942-1948, prior to Woodson's death in 1950.
-The above issues are from Dr. Freeman's Black History Collection.
+The above issues are from The Freeman Institute Black History Collection.

 The Lemba: